Misael812/Lab3/progress.md

 ### Activity 3

-1. Create a thread that calculates the nth element of the Fibonacci sequence.
-    1. Fibonacci sequence defines the nth element as the sum of the n-1 and n-2 elements. n=0 is 0 and n=1 is 1.
-    2. You don't need to store the whole sequence, just calculate the target element.
-    3. You'll need to use entry point parameters on k_thread_create.
-    4. Pass in a target element number and an output parameter to store the result.
-2. Create a supervisor thread implementation that spawns 16 copies of the thread to calculate 16 elements, then blocks waiting for all threads to exit before exiting.
+~~1.
+Create a thread that calculates the nth element of the Fibonacci sequence.~~ ~~    1.
+Fibonacci sequence defines the nth element as the sum of the n-1 and n-2 elements. n=0 is 0 and n=1 is 1.~~ ~~    2.
+You don't need to store the whole sequence, just calculate the target element.~~ ~~    3.
+You'll need to use entry point parameters on k_thread_create.~~ ~~    4.
+Pass in a target element number and an output parameter to store the result.~~ ~~2.
+Create a supervisor thread implementation that spawns 16 copies of the thread to calculate 16 elements, then blocks waiting for all threads to exit before exiting.~~
-    1. Hint: Look at k_thread_join, K_THREAD_STACK_ARRAY_DEFINE.
+~~    1.
+Hint: Look at k_thread_join, K_THREAD_STACK_ARRAY_DEFINE.~~
-3. Write a test.
-Your test should spawn the supervisor thread and wait for it to complete and check the results.
+~~3.
+Write a test.
+Your test should spawn the supervisor thread and wait for it to complete and check the results.~~

 ### Activity 4